drogue-iot/micropython-examples/README.md

 This will open a browser window where you can log in using your GitHub account.

-Next, create the application and device with credentials (replace example-app with whatver application you wish to use):
+Next, create the application and device with credentials (replace `example-app` and `device1` with the application name and device name you want to use):

 ```
 drg create application example-app